viktor-lut/my-together/README.md

 *through Webstorm.
 When opening Webstorm, choose `Check out from Version Control` and enter URL: `https://github.com/bogutski/together.git`.

-2. Open project in Webstorm.
+2. Open a project in Webstorm.

-3. Open terminal in Webstorm and run `npm i` or `npm init`.
+3. Open terminal in Webstorm and run `npm i` or `npm install`.

 If you have not installed `nodemon`, install it by using the following terminal command: `npm install -g nodemon`.
-Nodemon allows to start server once and it will restart automatically on code change.
+Nodemon allows to start a server once and it will restart automatically on the code change.

 ## Start

 To start the server, you can run one of the scripts in terminal:

 *`npm start`(the server will start running but no changes will be applied to the running instance of the application.
  You will have to stop and restart the server manually to reflect the changes.
-This script will run in  production.)
+This script will running in production.)

-*`npm run dev` (the server will start running and will restart automatically if any changes to the sourcecode are made).
+*`npm run dev` (the server will start running and will restart automatically if any changes are made to the sourcecode ).

 For more info, watch: https://youtu.be/q8YzwAbrVSY